is-a-dev/register/.github/PULL_REQUEST_TEMPLATE.md

 - Unless explicitly specified otherwise by a **maintainer** or in the requirement description, your domain must pass **ALL** the indicated requirements above.

 - Please note that we reserve the rights not to accept any domain at our own discretion.
+Please answer the below questions.

+### How do you plan on using your subdomain?

+### What is the purpose of the specified records?

 ### Link to your website